A new life, a fresh start

 You can take life at your own pace here.
 You need never feel overwhelmed because we tend to gather in small groups.
 With three dining rooms and three sitting rooms to choose from, you can easily find your own level within a group of like-minded friends.
 When you fancy a change of scene or mood, you can move on to see what other residents are up to.

-Outside there are delightful gardens and a warm, south-facing courtyard that’s a cosy sun trap in summer.
+Outside there are delightful gardens and two warm, south-facing courtyards that are cosy sun traps in the summer.
 The doors are open so you can come and go as you please.

 Once a month we have a group meeting in which everyone airs their views on any aspect of life at Cedar House.
 You don’t have to be shy about speaking up.